-- 68 (1) No person shall operate a day care centre unless he is the holder of a licence issued under this section. - (2) A person may make application in the prescribed form and manner for a licence to operate a day care centre.
+- 68 (1) No person shall operate a day care centre unless he is the holder of a licence issued under this section. - (2) A person may make application in the prescribed form and manner for a licence to operate a day care centre. - (3) The Chief Medical Officer may issue a licence where he is satisfied that- - (a) the applicant and the day care centre comply with this Part and the regulations; and - (b) the fee prescribed under section 79(2) is paid. - (4) The Chief Medical Officer may attach to any licence such terms and conditions or restrictions as he considers advisable. - (5) A licence shall be in the prescribed form and, subject to subsection (6), shall expire one year from the date on which it was issued or at such other time as the Chief Medical Officer may specify in the licence.

-- (3) The Director of the Department of Health may issue a licence where he is satisfied that- $\,$ - (a) the applicant and the day care centre comply with this Part and the regulations; and - (b) the fee prescribed under section 79(2) is paid. - (4) The Director of the Department of Health may attach to any licence such terms and conditions or restrictions as he considers advisable. - (5) A licence shall be in the prescribed form and, subject to subsection (6), shall expire one year from the date on which it was issued or at such other time as the Director of the Department of Health may specify in the licence. - (6) The Director of the Department of Health may issue a provisional licence for a period not exceeding 6 months and shall, during the provisional period, monitor the operation of the day care centre. - (7) A licence issued under this section shall be signed by the Director of the Department of Health and shall set out- $\,$ - (a) the name and location of the day care centre; - (b) the name of the operator; - (c) the maximum number of children for whom child care may be provided; - (d) any terms and conditions or restrictions of the licence; - (e) whether or not the licence is a provisional licence; - (f) the serial number of the licence; - (g) the date of expiry of the licence; - (h) such other matters as may be prescribed. - (8) A licence is not transferable.
+- (6) The Chief Medical Officer may issue a provisional licence for a period not exceeding 6 months and shall, during the provisional period, monitor the operation of the day care centre. - (7) A licence issued under this section shall be signed by the Chief Medical Officer and shall set out- $\,$ - (a) the name and location of the day care centre; - (b) the name of the operator; - (c) the maximum number of children for whom child care may be provided; - (d) any terms and conditions or restrictions of the licence; - (e) whether or not the licence is a provisional licence; - (f) the serial number of the licence; - (g) the date of expiry of the licence; - (h) such other matters as may be prescribed. - (8) A licence is not transferable.

-[Section 68 amended by 2010 : 59 s.
-4 effective 22 December 2010; Section 68 amended by 2018 : 66 s.
-2 effective 10 January 2019]
+[Section 68 amended by 2010: 59 s.
+4 effective 22 December 2010]